harshjayprakash/hx-blok/Readme.md

 - GDI32 Graphics flicker
 - Additional obstructables may show on the canvas after vector re-sizing.
+- Changing the size to a smaller version than at startup may cause elements to overlap.

 ## Future Features

 - Custom Theming.
 - Opening an Existing Layout.
+- Changing the size of the Block and Obstructables.

 ## Find an issue